raspberrypilearning/rpi-wire-loop-game-scratch/en/step_4.md

 --- task ---

-Take the long, wrapped set of pipe cleaners and bend them into an interesting shape.
+Take the long wire made of pipe cleaners and bend it into an interesting shape.
 Thread the wire loop you made onto the long wire.
 Then, use Plasticine or BluTack to attach the ends of the long wire to a suitable base.
 ![The long wire made from pipe cleaners bent into shape with a suspended wire loop hanging from the middle.](images/wire-loop-game-unwired.jpg)